 In 2003, as a first-time candidate, Vic ran for Mayor and was elected with a 75% majority.
 He was re-elected in 2006, with a 2nd landslide victory.

 In 2011, Vic ran as Ontario MPP for the riding of Nipissing, and won with a landslide.
 He was immediately appointed Energy Critic and was made Finance Critic in 2013.
-Vic won re-election in 2014.
+Vic won re-election in 2014, and again in 2018.

 On The World Stage